-On a snowy January evening, several youth from our Lise Watier: This is Me!
+On a snowy winter evening, several youth from our Lise Watier: This is Me!
 Program participated in a vision-boarding workshop.
-The event allowed for bonding between participants and for youth staying at Covenant House to build a sense of personal power and potential.
+The event helped youth staying at Covenant House to build a sense of personal power and potential.

-Hosted by Broadway artist and Covenant House volunteer, Angela Grovey, the workshop aimed to encourage young woman attendees to identify their core values, reflect on the previous year and set goals for 2019.
+Hosted by Broadway artist and Covenant House volunteer, Angela Grovey, the workshop encouraged young woman attendees to identify their core values, reflect on their past accomplishments and set goals for the future.

-Bravery, acceptance, gratitude and family were popular values noted within the group.
+Bravery, acceptance, gratitude and family were popular values within the group.
 One youth shared that she has autism and felt outcast by her peers because of it.
-But she said the exercises helped her to accept herself and appreciate the important people in her life – her best friend, her family and her dog.
-Another youth who moved here from a different country expressed that family is important to her, and although they are far away, she wants to continue making an effort to reach out to them this year.
+She said the exercises helped her to accept herself and appreciate the important people in her life.
+Another youth who moved here from a different country expressed that even though her family is far away, they are very important to her, and she wants to reach out to them even more.

-This workshop is the perfect example of what is offered in the Lise Watier This is Me! program.
+This workshop is the perfect example of what is offered in the Lise Watier: This is Me! program.
 All year round, the program offers life skills workshops, discussion groups, female mentors and special outings.
-It also provides peer support and explores themes of personal growth to help young women recognize the value of their contributions.
+It promotes peer support and personal growth to help young women recognize their value.

-To learn more about Lise Watier: This is Me! program, visit:
+To learn more about the Lise Watier: This is Me! program, click here.